aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 implementations and maintains a mapping between type and Deriver instance.

 - creates a ParameterProcessor, which has visibility of DeriverFactory.

+- creates a DataFormatRegistry, which consumes actor types of DataFormat bindings to create a registry for all supported DataFormat.
+DataFormatRegistry is made available to any ServiceExecutor which is interested in using DataFormat to serialize/deserialize data.

 ### Request Serving